pymedphys/pymedphys/docs/developer/file-structure.rst

                  permitting both remote and collaborative raw development.

 :``packages/``: The PyMedPhys source code library is separated into a set of
-                *subpackages*, from which the main PyMedPhys package draws.
+                **subpackages**, from which the main PyMedPhys package draws.
-                Strictly speaking, users are able to install any of these subpackages, but most users will install the main PyMedPhys package (for which instructions are given in `Installation`_).
-                Their intended purpose is not for user installation, but instead is to help manage (the very complex) code dependencies within the monorepo, as well as deployments.
+                Users are strictly able to install any of these subpackages, but almost all will instead install the main PyMedPhys package.
+The instructions given in `Installation`_ apply to the main PyMedPhys package.
+Subpackages are not really intended for user installation, but rather to help manage (the very complex) code dependencies within the PyMedPhys monorepo.
+They also assist with app deployments.

                 Along with the code in *src/pymedphys/*, the code within *packages/* constitutes "PyMedPhys proper".
 In theory (though not yet in practice), this code has been thoroughly tested and documented.
 Changes to code in *packages/* are tracked in ``changelog.md``.
-Each subpackage in this directory has its own subdirectories; e.g. *pymedphys_analysis*.
-For more
-                details on the source code structure, especially within the subpackages, see the :ref:`source-code` section below.
+Each PyMedPhys subpackage - such as *pymedphys_analysis* - corresponds to a subdirectory in *packages/*.
+For more details on the source code structure, especially within the subpackages, see the :ref:`source-code` section below.

-:``src/pympedhys/``: Contains code that determines which modules, classes,
+:``src/pympedhys/``: The main PyMedPhys package.
+Code within this directory
+                     is separated into modules (just like the subpackages - see :ref:`source-code`).
+However, these modules simply import
+                     code from *packages/*; no *library* code is written here.
-                     functions, etc. in *packages/* is exposed to the user via the main installable ``pymedphys`` library package.
+                     Hence, these module files simply determine which classes, functions etc. in *packages/* are exposed to the user.

+                     E.g., if the user has installed *pymedphys* and wishes to import the ``anonymise_dataset`` function, they would include

+                     ``from pymedphys.dicom import anonymise_dataset``

+                     in their python file's list of imports.
+To the user, it would simply appear that ``anonymise_dataset`` is a function inside of a module called ``dicom`` that is contained in `pymedphys/src/pymedphys`.
+However, under the
+                     hood, ``anonymise_dataset`` is actually a function in a file called `anonymise.py` in level 2 of the `pymedphys_dicom` subpackage, or:

+                     *pymedphys/packages/pymedphys_dicom/src/pymedphys_dicom/dicom/_level2/anonymise.py*

+                     Thankfully, this long path is invisible to the user due to the imports included in the modules of *pymedphys* main.
+                     For more details on code structure and PyMedPhys' dependency handling, see :ref:`source-code`.

 .. _`the PyMedPhys GitHub page`: https://github.com/pymedphys/pymedphys